basimhilalv/basimhilalv/README.md

   <p>
     <h2>Hi there 👋 it's me Basim</h2>

-This is my Github account and you can call me Basim.
+This is my Github account and you can check explore my projects here...

-I am just a fresher in Full Stack Web Development and I am still learning.
+I am just a fresher in Full Stack Web Development and I am still learning new tech.

-I am working on the new MERN stack project.

 Thank you everyone.
 Please do checkout my repositories too.
   </p>
 </div>

-### Hi there 👋

-This is my Github account and you can call me Basim.

-I am just a fresher in Full Stack Web Development and I am still learning.

-I am working on the new MERN stack project.

-Thank you everyone.
-Please do checkout my repositories too.

 <!--
 **basimhilalv/basimhilalv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.